xjtushujun/meta-weight-net/README.md

 ## Setups
-All code was developed and tested on a single machine equiped with a NVIDIA K80 GPU.
-The environment is as bellow:
+The requiring environment is as bellow:

 - Linux
 - Python 3